kgyrtkirk/hive/dev-support/spark-without-hive/README.md

 only usefull if the artifact have to be changed

-preconditions:
- - expects spark to be checked out next to hive

 usage:
  - choose the spark version you want to built
 ```